Russ Fulcher

 Russell Mark Fulcher (born March 9, 1962) is an American businessman and politician serving as the U.S. representative for Idaho's 1st congressional district since 2019.
-A member of the Republican Party, he represented the 21st district in the Idaho Senate from 2005 to 2012 and the 22nd district from 2012 until 2014.
+Previously, he served in the Idaho Senate from 2005 to 2014.
+A member of the Republican Party, Fulcher previously sought the party's nomination in the 2014 Idaho gubernatorial election, unsuccessfully challenging incumbent Butch Otter in the primary.

-Fulcher ran for governor of Idaho in 2014, unsuccessfully challenging incumbent Butch Otter in the primary.
-He was elected to the U.S. House of Representatives in 2018, succeeding incumbent Raúl Labrador, who retired from Congress to run, unsuccessfully, for governor of Idaho.

-Fulcher is a member of the Freedom Caucus.
+Fulcher was first elected to Congress in 2018.
+A conservative, Fulcher is a member of the Freedom Caucus.

 Early life and education

 A fourth-generation Idahoan, Fulcher was born in Boise, Idaho, but grew up on a dairy farm in Meridian, Idaho.
 He received both a bachelor's and master's degree in business administration from Boise State University in 1984 and 1988, respectively.
 He also completed a course on electronic engineering through Micron Technology.

 Career

 While a member of the Idaho legislature, Fulcher worked as a broker in the commercial real estate business.
 Before that, he was involved in Idaho's technology industry.
 Fulcher spent much of that time working in international business development with Micron Technology.